Mansi06Salar/cara-ecommerce-mern/README.md

 ## 2. Install Backend Dependencies

-Move into the backend folder:
+Move into the backend directory:

 ```bash
 cd backend
 ```

-Install dependencies:
+Install the required Node.js packages:

 ```bash
 npm install
 ```

-This installs all packages listed in `package.json`.
+This installs the dependencies listed in `package.json`.

 ---